-Timor-Leste has made significant strides in rebuilding its social and economic components since achieving independence in 2002.
+Timor-Leste has made significant strides in rebuilding its social and economic components since the restoration of independence in 2002.
 This chapter provides an overview of the social components in Timor-Leste, including the status of the population, living standards, health indicators, and societal structures.
-Furthermore, it evaluates the potential impacts of oil and gas exploration activities, such as the Chuditch 2 project, on employment, income levels, and infrastructure development.
+Furthermore, it evaluates the potential impacts of oil and gas appraisal activities, such as the Chuditch-2 project, on employment, income levels, and infrastructure development.

-In general, the EIS team assess the present status of populations, including: Demographics, Population size and composition, Living Standards such as Housing, clean water, and electricity access, Health Status: Public health indicators and access to healthcare, and Social Aspects like Community structures and local governance systems.
-The possible impacts whether the project affects jobs in a positive or negative manner, including job creation or displacement.
-Changes in income whereby an offshore activity may result in increased economic activities or development of Infrastructure.
-These are in the nature of roads, schools, healthcare, and other such facilities that are propelled by the increased demand or investment.
+In general terms, consideration can be given to the present status of the population, including demographics, population size and composition, living standards (including factors such as access to housing, clean water, and electricity) public health indicators (access to healthcare), and social aspects (community structures and local governance systems).
+The possible impact on employment can be assessed, along with the overall impact on local economies and any development of infrastructure, such as roads, schools, healthcare, and other such facilities that are propelled by the increased demand or investment.